elegant-scipy/elegant-scipy/markdown/ch4.markdown

 light, $3 \times 10^8$ m/s).

-Combining the above observations, we can calculate the amount of time it would change the signal to travel to, bounce off, and return from a target that is distance $R$ away:
+Combining the above observations, we can calculate the amount of time it would take the signal to travel to, bounce off, and return from a target that is distance $R$ away:

 $$ t_R = 2R / v $$